-Those pastors and community leaders rallied support and funds to erect five historic markers around the public square to acknowledge the terrible events of the past, and serve as an education to residents and visitors alike about more than just the Civil War story, but the Fuller Story.
+Those pastors and community leaders rallied support and funds to erect five historical markers and a statue around the public square to acknowledge the terrible events of the past, honor U.S. Colored Troops, and serve as an education to residents and visitors alike about more than just the Civil War story, but the “Fuller Story.”

 Despite some external pushback, near-universal support from the local community and city leadership led to the installation in 2019 of five new historical markers.
 Two markers surrounding the public square on the roundabout share the story of the Battle of Franklin and the statue at the center of it, while the other marker describes the market house that stood on the square in the early years of Franklin’s founding and was used for the purchasing and selling of human beings.